Intro-Robotics-UChicago-Fall-2023/final-project-owenkarpf-rohanvoddhi/README.md

 ##### Reward Hacking

 The final challenge we faced was the issue of reward hacking.
 Throughout our time attempting to train the model to successfully navigate the maze in as fast a time as possible, we ran into continuous issues with reward hacking.
-For example, the robot spinning in circles below is an example of reward hacking, where the robot figured out that by spinning in circles ad infinitum, it would receive a high reward as the linear reward and reward for seeing the end goal outweighed the penalty for turning.
+For example, the robot spinning in circles above is an example of reward hacking, where the robot figured out that by spinning in circles ad infinitum, it would receive a high reward as the linear reward and reward for seeing the end goal outweighed the penalty for turning.
 Another example was when the robot's camera glitched through the wall in the Gazebo world by running into the wall really fast and then subsequently achieved a high reward for seeing the goal, the robot attempted to do this continuously.

 # Future Work